Our use of Cookies

 Native to: Southeastern USA

-Impacts: marbled crayfish is a serious threat to aquatic biodiversity.
+Impacts: Marbled crayfish is a serious threat to aquatic biodiversity.
 A single specimen can create a new population.
 This species is known to consume a broad range of plants and invertebrates, posing a risk to native ecosystems if released to natural waters.

-GB Status: not yet recorded in GB.
+GB Status: Not yet recorded in GB.

-Record suspected sightings (external link).
+Record suspected sightings | iRecord.

 Image: Chucholl C., CC BY-SA 3.0, via Wikimedia Commons